twjeffery/DIO-test-2/docs/utilities/color.md

 ## Status

+There are four status colours, these colours are used exclusively for alert or callout boxes.
+Status colours are derived from official Provincial and Flag colours.

 | Colour  | Colour name   | Hex code | SCSS variable | Notes |
 |:---------------|:---------------------|:-------------------------|:-------------------------|:-------------------------|
 | ![#005DAA](../../assets/images/status-info.png) | Status-info | #005DAA |  `$status-info` | Information status. |
 | ![#00853F](../../assets/images/status-success.png) | Status-success | #00853F |  `$status-success` | Success status. |
 | ![#FEBA35](../../assets/images/status-warning.png) | Status-warning | #FEBA35 |  `$status-warning` | Warning status. |
 | ![#EC040B](../../assets/images/status-emergency.png) | Status-emergency | #EC040B |  `$status-emergency` | Emergency status. |

+### Accessibility
+{: .no_toc }
+All text on status backgrounds with the exception of yellow must be white, in accordance with WCAG 2.0 standards, in order to maintain a contrast ratio of 4.5 for all text sizes.